 The dry route

-From the opening, look for a climbing route on the right hand wall.
+From the opening, look for the route up the right hand wall.
 It’s behind a big boulder, and there are a couple of footholds.
-It’s a proper path once you’ve climbed up the boulder.
+It’s a proper path once you’ve climbed up the wall.

 The wet route

-If you choose to pass under the arch (which I recommend!) then you will come out at the base of the pretty cascades.
-I had no idea they were going to be there and it added another touch of magic to the already incredible scene.
+If you choose to pass under the arch (which I recommend!) then you will come out at the base of some pretty cascades.

-You can then walk up the cascades (which isn’t hard and the water wasn’t that push you back kind that you get in some canyons) and continue on through another dark and mysterious constriction.
+You can then walk up the cascades which isn’t hard as the force of the water is not strong and continue on through another dark and mysterious constriction.

 The second constriction

-After 220m of walking through the canyon (1.65km total from the car park) you’ll reach the second amazing slot.
-It’s another fabulous spot where it’s almost completely dark and you see a narrow shaft of light breaking through.
+After 250m walking through the canyon you’ll reach the second amazing slot.
+It’s another fabulous place where it’s almost completely dark with just a narrow shaft of light breaking through.

 Your choice now is whether to return the way you came, or to take the obvious path on the left and follow that up and out of the canyon.

-We opted for returning the way we came because I wanted to walk through the canyon all over again!
-The views all feel different on the way back and I wanted to soak up some more of them before returning along the bush track.
+We always opt for returning the way we came because who wouldn’t want to walk through the canyon all over again?
+The views all feel different on the way back and it’s your last chance to soak them up before returning along the bush track.

-I didn’t do the other route, but personally I would recommend going back through the canyon again, it was over all too quickly on the way and as you’ve probably driven pretty far to get here you may as well make the most of it!
+We haven’t done the circuit route, but personally, I would recommend going back through the canyon again, it is over all too quickly on the way and as you’ve probably driven pretty far to get here you may as well make the most of it!

 Making your way back